Voxel Plugin

 How to use example generators

-You can find example maps with the different generators under Examples/Maps/ (check Examples for more info).
+You can find example maps with the different generators under Examples/Maps/ (check for more info).

 The corresponding generators are under Examples/VoxelGraphs.